What You’ll Learn 🎯

 What are Processing markers?

-When analyzing data, we are often only interested in specific information, such as the maximum, minimum, or RMS value of the signal.
-To make finding these values easier, Dewesoft provides a wide range of so-called Processing markers that are a valuable tool for conducting in-depth analysis and gaining insight from complex data sets.
+When analyzing data, we are often interested only in specific information, such as the maximum, minimum, or RMS value of a signal.
+To make finding these values easier, Dewesoft provides a wide range of Processing Markers, which are valuable tools for conducting in-depth analysis and gaining insights from complex data sets.

 Processing marker types

-Altogether, Dewesoft offers 16 different types of Processing markers; however, not all of them are available for all types of data, and not all of them can be added to channels assigned to the 2D graph widget and the 3D graph widget.
+Dewesoft offers a total of 16 different types of Processing Markers.
+However, not all marker types are available for every type of data, and not all can be applied to channels assigned to the 2D Graph or 3D Graph widgets.

-At this point, it might be useful to show which markers can be linked to Vector-type channels (such as FFT, CA pressure, CPB channels) and which can be linked to Matrix type channels (such as Order tracking channels).
-Additionally, we can note which graph we can use that particular marker type on.
+At this point, it is useful to show which markers can be linked to Vector-type channels (such as FFT, CA pressure, or CPB channels) and which can be linked to Matrix-type channels (such as Order Tracking channels).
+Additionally, we can clarify which graph types each marker can be used with.

 Marker Type | Vector data | Matrix data |